Cats can make great pets. But it’s important to know how to keep your child safe when they are with them.

 Cats can be unpredictable and scare easily.
 Sometimes they might not want you or your child to approach them.
 They might scratch or bite without warning.

 Babies, children and cats should never be left together unsupervised.
-It is important an adult supervises at all times.
+It is important an adult supervises them at all times.

 The main health and safety risks to your child are: